 Jardinières are pieces which can be used in a multitude of ways, and are not exclusively for displaying floral arrangements.
 They can be utilised as centrepieces to hold any matter of items for consumption or display, such as confectionary or hors d’oeuvres.

-The wirework across the top of this antique silver centrepiece indicates that it was primarily intended to be used to hold a floral arrangement, as the flowers would be held in place so as not to splay on top of one another.
+The wirework across the top of this broader antique silver centrepiece (below) indicates that it was primarily intended to be used to hold a floral arrangement, as the flowers would be held in place so as not to splay on top of one another.
 This jardinière is a particularly spectacular example of both antique presentation silverware and the desirable arts and crafts style.

 Both of these pieces feature the detachable wirework, so that if you wished to use the item for another purpose, you would be able to remove this at will.

-This incredible epergne or centrepiece is one which is unusual due to the shape of its vessel, the elongated nature of the flutes which sit at the end of each arm suggest they would have been created with the purpose of holding flowers in mind, although long tapered candles could certainly be used in this piece as well.
+The incredible epergne or centrepiece below is one which is unusual due to the shape of its vessel, the elongated nature of the flutes which sit at the end of each arm suggest they would have been created with the purpose of holding flowers in mind, although long tapered candles could certainly be used in this piece as well.

 The flutes would have been filled with a little water and the stalks of the flora, while the impressive and vibrant flower petals would be visible to the guests, at a height which would be sure to attract attention and catch the eye.